PauliusMacernis/Summary/README.md

 I strongly believe we are all good people in general, but not all of us have been lucky enough to stay such for a life-long period.
 Therefore, it's tough to describe you for targeting purpose now (I still believe in everyone of all).

-There are many approaches on how to find you.
+There are many approaches on how to define you.
 For example, I did many personality tests in order to understand myself and so describe you as "a like-minded person".
 However, this kind of approach may be good for a team member in life to find, but not for a customer to find.